iTwin/imodels-clients/CONTRIBUTING.md

 We use GitHub pull requests for this purpose.
 All pull requests must be approved by at least one person and must pass build checks before they can be merged to the `main` branch.
 Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.

+### Releases

+Releases are allowed only from the following branches ([pipeline](common/config/azure-pipelines/templates/publish.yml)):

+- `main`
+- `backport/*`

+Increasing the package version number is currently done manually, meaning we make the change in `package.json` files and merge it to `main` branch using a pull request.

+Backporting is also done manually.
+If you need to backport a change:

+1. Checkout a branch from the desired commit.
+Branch name should match the `backport/*` pattern.
+Push it to the remote.
+2. Create a pull request to `backport/*` branch with needed changes/fixes, merge it.
+3. Create a pull request to `backport/*` branch with increased version number (we follow [semver](https://semver.org/) rules), merge it.
+4. Kick of the release pipeline from `backport/*` branch.